 Jamie Bynoe-Gittens was born in London.
 His first club was Reading, which is located halfway between London and Oxford.
-He attracted attention at an early age through his speed, ball control and ability to manoeuvre in tight spaces.
+He attracted attention at a young age thanks to his speed, ball control and ability to manoeuvre in tight spaces.
 Among his stand-out qualities is his incredible skill with both feet, which enables him to find a solution for all kinds of challenges on the pitch.

-He joined Borussia Dortmund two years ago after a two-year stint in the Manchester City youth set-up (2018 to 2020).
-During the COVID-19 pandemic, the BVB youth teams’ fixtures were suspended, then cancelled altogether, after just five games.
-"That was a tough time, it was right in the middle of the pandemic," he said in an interview with BVB-TV as he looked back on his early days in the youth performance centre.
+He joined Borussia Dortmund three years ago, having come through the academy at Manchester City (2018 to 2020).
+During the Covid-19 pandemic, the BVB youth teams’ fixtures were suspended, then cancelled altogether, after just five games, "That was a tough time, it was right in the middle of the pandemic," he said in an interview with BVB-TV as he looked back on his early days in the youth performance centre.

 He initially linked up with the first-team squad for their 2021/22 pre-season preparations.
 However, he went down with an ankle injury in the first friendly match against Bilbao and was not able to return to the pitch until November. he contributed four goals and five assists to help the Black & Yellows on their way to the U19 Bundesliga title.
 He was even more impressive in the UEFA Youth League, scoring six goals in five games.
 In the last-16 tie against a hotly-tipped Manchester United side, he netted twice and converted the decisive spot-kick in the penalty shoot-out.
 "I like pressure," he said, adding: Either you deal with it or you crumble.
 I want to be strong and show people what I can do."